gtk-rs/gtk4-rs/book/src/main_event_loop.md

 #
     // DOES NOT COMPILE

-    // Connect to "clicked" signal
-    button.connect_clicked(move |button| {
+    // Connect to "clicked" signal of `button` button.connect_clicked(move |button| {
         button.clone();
         // The long running operation runs now in a separate thread